The Berger Picard is also known as Picardy Shepherd. This breed is thought to be the oldest of the French sheepdogs.

 His shabby looks and energetic intelligence have made him popular and a huge favorite by dog owners over the years.

 The breed has been depicted for centuries in tapestries, engravings, and woodcuts.
-This medium-size dog is enthusiastic and has a brilliant personality.
+This medium-sized dog is enthusiastic and has a brilliant personality.

 They endear themselves with their humanlike gaze and goofy grins and stand out as resilient playmates for kids.